AnaHill/AnaHill.github.io/_posts/2025-03-14-get-started-with-github-pages.md

 ![title and description](/pics/posts/how_title_and_description_is_showed.png "how title and description are shown on page using merlot theme")

 ## Blogging
-For the blogging, I recommend to check my post [_How to start blogging using GitHub Pages_](https://anahill.github.io/own%20page/2025/03/14/get-started-with-github-pages.html)

-Check out my previous post on [How to start blogging using GitHub Pages]({% post_url 2025-03-01-learn-write-posts %}).
+To start blogging with GitHub Pages,  I recommend to check out my previous post on [_How to start blogging using GitHub Pages_]({% post_url 2025-03-01-learn-write-posts %}).

 📝 Have a great time with GitHub Pages! 😊